Salah1174/Distributed-Web-Crawling-and-Indexing-System-using-Cloud-Computing/README.md

  python main.py
 ```

-Alternatively, Deploy the Indexer Node as a systemd service:
+Alternatively, Deploy the Worker Nodes as a systemd service:
 ```linux
 sudo systemctl start indexer.service
 ```

 2. Monitor the ResultQueue and SearchQueue for messages.

+***

+## Autoscaling
+1. Launch Template:
+- Create a launch template for the Worker Nodes with the following:
+    - AMI with Python 3 and required dependencies pre-installed.
+    - Bootstrap script to configure the instance and start the Nodes.
+    - IAM role with permissions for SQS, RDS, and S3.

+2. Scaling Policies:

+    - Add the appropriate scaling policies

+3. Monitoring:

+    - Use CloudWatch to monitor the scaling activity.

 ***